 The knowledge of the real world is essential for the localization of the AR device and for a seamless insertion of virtual content into the user’s real environment.
-Such knowledge about the real world can include the location of trackables and anchors in order to correctly place virtual content according to the user(s), and also the 3D representation of the surrounding environment (point cloud, mesh, semantics) in order to ensure proper interactions between virtual and real content (occlusion, physics).
+Such knowledge about the real world can include the location of trackables and anchors in order to correctly place virtual content according to the user(s), and also the 3D representation of the surrounding environment (point cloud, mesh, semantics) in order to ensure proper alignment and interactions between virtual and real content (occlusion, physics).

+While single-user AR applications can potentially perform AR tasks locally on the UE, multi-user AR applications, such as navigation, entertainment (e.g., Pokemon Go), and field service applications, which allow multiple users to interact within the same physical space, critically rely on the network and often a cloud or edge server to support user interactions.
+Moreover, these networked AR applications need to perform the necessary AR tasks (e.g., pose estimation and synchronization to the same physical environment) at very low latency to obtain a consistent view of virtual objects.

 While some anchoring capabilities have been defined in 3GPP SA4 TS 26.119 as supported in MPEG-I Scene description, the bigger issue of supporting the spatial computing functionality on top of the 5G architecture defined in TS 26.506 still needs to be addressed.
-Hence, an extension of this is work is to study how this architecture can support core spatial computing functions and how to handle spatial descriptions.
+Hence, an extension of this work is to study how this architecture can support core spatial computing functions and how to handle Spatial Descriptions.
 Spatial computing can leverage processing resources in a network function as well as the processing resources in the UE.
 As an example, the ETSI Industry Specification Group AR Framework (ISG ARF) has proposed an AR reference architecture that includes the concept of World Storage (with associated communication methods) that could be considered to be part of a network function for spatial description.
 The adaptation of processing operations for scene rendering based on UE capabilities is also considered in 3GPP studies into XR services, for example, TR 23.700-77 clause 5.8.1, TR 23.700-87 clause 6.9.3.
+Furthermore, network resource could aid the localization process as well as persistently store location-specific digital contents that other users can discover.

 4 Objective